gustaveroussy/sopa/docs/getting_started.md

 Now, follow our [snakemake tutorial](../tutorials/snakemake) to run your first pipeline.

 !!!
 Note
     You can also use a separate environment for `snakemake`.
 In this case, you don't need to install the `'snakemake'` extra when installing `sopa`.
-But you may still need to install other extras, for instance `'cellpose'` if you plan to run Cellpose.
+But you may still need to install other extras, for instance, `'cellpose'` if you plan to run Cellpose.

 ## Usage

-Sopa comes with three different flavors, each corresponding to a different use case:
+Sopa comes in three different flavours, each corresponding to a different use case:

-- `Snakemake pipeline`: choose a config, and run our pipeline on your spatial data in a couple of minutes.
+- `Snakemake pipeline`: choose a config, and run our pipeline on your spatial data in a few minutes.
 See our [snakemake tutorial](../tutorials/snakemake).
 - `CLI`: use our [command-line-interface](../tutorials/cli_usage) to prototype quickly your own pipeline
-- `API`: use directly `sopa` as a python package for full flexibility and customization (see a tutorial [here](../tutorials/api_usage))
+- `API`: use directly `sopa` as a Python package for full flexibility and customization (see a tutorial [here](../tutorials/api_usage))